ROLLIN WOOD, EXECUTIVE DIRECTOR

 We envision Resilient, Self-Reliant Communities where Quality Housing, Home Ownership and Economic Development provide Opportunities to raise strong and healthy families.

-Prior to joining NPH, Wood was president and owner of Sierra Vista Resources, Inc in Tucson, Arizona where he developed business plans and financial projections for start-up businesses, including a Navajo owed company in the natural resource industry.
-His work included management and field operations for numerous mine exploration projects.
-Earlier in his career, Mr. Wood worked in sales, marketing, management, and executive positions in the broadcast industry in Phoenix, Seattle, Sacramento, Portland and Fresno.
+Prior to joining NPH, Mr. Wood owned and operated Sierra Vista Resources, Inc., located in Tucson, Arizona, developing business plans and financial projections for start-up businesses, including a Navajo-owned company in the natural resource industry.
+His previous work experience has included providing management and field operations for several large scale mine exploration projects, as well as a lengthy prior career in the broadcast industry serving at the executive level and devoting his expertise in the areas of sales, marketing, and management throughout broadcast offices located in Phoenix, Seattle, Sacramento, Portland and Fresno.

-Rollin Wood has completed business training through the Belo Corporation in strategic planning, sales, human resources and management.
-He attended the Tuck School of Business at Dartmouth: Building Successful Native-American Businesses, and serves on the Center for Indian Country Development (CIDC), Federal Reserve Bank of Minneapolis, advisory committees.
+Rollin Wood has business training in strategic planning, sales, human resources and management through the Belo Corporation and the Tuck School of Business, Dartmouth: Building Successful Native-American Businesses.
+Rollin also serves on advisory committees for Native CDFI Network and Oweesta’s Housing Committee.

-Priscilla Otero is a member of the Navajo Nation and is of the Kiyaannii clan.
-Born in Chicago, Illinois, she holds a MBA in Business Administration from University of Phoenix; a BA in Accounting from New Mexico Highlands University, and an Associates Degree in Accounting from San Juan College.
-Priscilla joined Navajo Partnership for Housing in 2014 as an executive assistant.
-She was quickly promoted to business manager and then asked to serve as the company’s Chief Financial Officer.
+Ms. Otero was born in Chicago, Illinois, and holds an MBA in Business Administration from the University of Phoenix; a B.A. in Accounting from New Mexico Highlands University, and an Associate’s Degree in Accounting from San Juan College.

-Before joining NPH, Priscilla was an accounting manager for Navajo Nation Oil and Gas Company (NNOGC), and also served as Financial Officer for Home for Women and Children, a nonprofit.
+Before joining NPH, Priscilla served as an accounting manager for Navajo Nation Oil and Gas Company (NNOGC), and also served as Financial Officer for Home for Women and Children, a nonprofit serving the needs of women and children.
 In addition to her extensive professional experience, Priscilla brings a passion for business and collaborative team building to NPH.
 She finds her greatest motivation in coaching others to perform above and beyond expectations.